Atopic dermatitis: Signs and symptoms

 Symptoms refer to the sensations that people with AD feel, whereas signs refer to a description of the visible changes that result from AD.

 The pattern of atopic eczema varies with age.

 The main symptom of AD is itching which can be intense.
 Some people experience burning, soreness, or pain.

-People with AD often have generally dry skin that can look greyish in people of colour with darker skin tones.
-Areas of AD are not well-defined, and they are typically inflamed (red in light coloured skin and purple or dark brown in dark coloured skin).
+People with AD often have generally dry skin that can look greyish in people with darker skin tones.
+Areas of AD are not well-defined, and they are typically inflamed (red in light-coloured skin and purple or dark brown in dark-coloured skin).
 Surface changes include: